-Objective: The objective of this Cooperative Action Plan is to provide strategic direction, guidance and recommendations to CTI-CFF Women Leaders' Forum country members and partners in order to achieve the following in four to five years and shall be revisited to check for relevancy:
+Objective: The objective of this Cooperative Action Plan is to provide strategic direction, guidance and recommendations to CTI-CFF Women Leaders' Forum country members and partners in order to achieve the following in four to five years' time:

-- CTI-CFF member countries and strategic partners support the adoption of the Plan, in part or whole, and take action in accordance with their mandates; - Women and other marginalized groups working in fisheries and marine conservation in the Coral Triangle region are given attention, voices and a strong representation in decisionmaking roles in COVID-19 policies and recovery programs and interventions;
+- CTI-CFF member countries and strategic partners support the adoption of the Plan, in part or whole, and to take action in accordance to their mandates; - Women and other marginalized groups working in fisheries and marine conservation in the Coral Triangle region are given attention, voices and a strong representation in decisionmaking roles in COVID-19 policies and recovery programs and interventions; - Gendered impacts of current issues related COVID-19 pandemic and other disasters are taken into consideration and integrated in recovery programs, policies, and interventions.

-- Gendered impacts of current issues related COVID-19 pandemic and other disasters are taken into consideration and integrated into recovery programs, policies, and interventions. - Partnerships are formed among countries, development partners, the private sector and civil society to address gender equality issues brought about by the pandemic, including establishing better databases for gender-disaggregated and intersectional data and working together in building back a better environment where no one is left behind.
+Partnerships are formed among countries, development partners, private sector and civil society to address gender equality issues brought about by the pandemic, including establishing better databases for gender-disaggregated and intersectional data, and to work together in building back a better environment where no one is left behind.